canonical/airgapped-docs/docs/about.md

 ---
 myst:
   html_meta:
-    "description": "Learn key concepts about airgapped environments, including the types of airgaps and things to consider."
+    "description": "Learn key concepts about airgapped environments, including the types of airgaps and deployment considerations."
 ---

 (about-top)=